 About Pine Mountain Trail

 The Pine Mountain Trail, can be accessed from several different points.
 This challenging trail follows the Kentucky/Virginia border, with many elevation changes.
 Some areas the trail is as steep as 30º.
 I will be describing only sections that I have hiked.

 The trail is divided into two sections.
-The Birch Knob Section from Breaks to US 23 and totals 28 miles. and the Highland Section from US 23 to Ky 119 and totals 14 miles.
+The Birch Knob Section from Breaks to US 23 (15 miles) and the Highland Section from US 23 to Ky 119 (14 miles), for a total of 29 miles.

 This discription starts at the railroad bridge.
 Note: This was written before the event on 9/11/01.
 Since then the bridge crossing is now considered trespassing and are subject to a fine.
 You will see the pull off after making a sharp left hand turn.
 The pull off is right above the railroad bridge at Potter Flats.
 A sign that says "River access picnic area .25 miles" is just past this pull off, so if you see that you have missed the pull off.

 Yellow trail blaze (2.7 miles partial hike) Difficult (full trail is 15 miles)

 0.0 Begin by entering the trail at the end of the guard rail and descending down the hill to the railroad bridge.

 0.26 Cross the railroad bridge and continue down the tracks.